agrc/metadata-asset-tracking-tool/metadata/society/open_source_places.md

 ### What is the purpose of the dataset?

 This layer serves as a general reference for points of interest in Utah and is suitable for cartographic and analytic purposes.
+You can learn more about open source data, how it is used, and how you can participate in the process on [our blog](https://gis.utah.gov/blog/2022-03-21-introducing-open-source-places/).

 <!--- Does this dataset serve a more specific purpose than this? --->